Gung Haggis Fat Choy Dragons invade St. Patrick’s Day Parade in Vancouver

 coincidental celebration of both Robert Burns Day and the Chinese New

-Year brought the new celebration that
+Year brought the new celebration that creates an interesting

 mix of poetry, music and food every January.